 - Unclear values at work

-- Feeling like you lost track of your own goals
+- Losing track of goals

 - Being pushed in several different directions

-- Being in a state of fear or constantly being threatened at work
+- Being constantly threatened at work

 - Difficulty managing interpersonal relationships at work